OSGeo/grass/CONTRIBUTING.md

 git rebase upstream/main
 ```

-Notably, you should not make commits to your main branch,
+Notably, you should not make commits to your local main branch,
-so the above is than just a simple update (and no actual
+so the above is then just a simple update (and no actual
 rebase or merge happens).

-### Update if you have local branches
+### Update if you have local changes

 If `rebase` fails with "error: cannot rebase: You have unstaged changes...",
 then move your uncommitted local changes to "stash" using: